-New regulatory mechanisms
+New regulatory mechanisms introduced for PR09

-At the Periodic Review 2009, a number of new regulatory mechanisms were introduced including the Revenue Correction Mechanism (RCM) (detailed above), the Service Incentive Mechanism (SIM) and the Capital Incentive Scheme (CIS).
+At the 2009 Periodic Review, a number of new regulatory mechanisms were introduced including the Revenue Correction Mechanism (RCM) (detailed above), the Service Incentive Mechanism (SIM) and the Capital Expenditure Incentive Scheme (CIS).
 Under each of these mechanisms, performance in the current AMP Period leads to adjustments in the following AMP Period.